emmetlee/ARC/README.md

+# Programming and Tools for AI: Assignment 3
+The Abstraction and Reasoning Corpus(ARC) is decribed below.
+For the purpose of this assignment, students are asked to choose any 3 tasks from the ARC training directory, and write a hand-coded solution for each task, in the form of a python program.
+Each task can be run from the command line and the selected json file is passed as an input argument.
+The output will be printed to the screen and will consist of an output grid containing the solution for each training and evaluation pair.

 # The Abstraction and Reasoning Corpus (ARC)

 This repository contains the ARC task data, as well as a browser-based interface for humans to try their hand at solving the tasks manually.